 This stage requires a good degree of planning.
 The first step is to figure out how you use the space.

 Do you do a lot of cooking?
 Where will you do most of your preparation?
 Do you use a lot of spices?
 What utensils do you need most readily?
 You may prefer having kitchen items stored but ‘on show’ or a clear worktop with everything tucked away

 There are some fantastic storage solutions available, which our experts can help advise you on, or you can gain some inspiration from the likes of Pinterest for example.

 6. Should you even consider getting a professional kitchen designer on board?

 But it’s so much more than that.
-A kitchen designer will save you hassle, stress and time, but they can also take your kitchen design in a direction you may never have contemplated or thought possible.
+A kitchen designer will save you hassle, stress and time.
+They will also take your kitchen design in a direction you may never have contemplated or thought possible.

-A great kitchen designer will have unparalleled, specialised knowledge of materials and will know what styles or features work best in different situations.
+A great kitchen designer will have unparalleled, specialised knowledge of materials and will recommend styles or features to help you.

 Kitchens are very different to others rooms.
-They are made up mostly of hard surfaces that, whatever your budget, are expensive to buy and fit and not easy to change, whereas a typical living room is easy to alter if you change your mind.
+They are made up of surfaces that can be expensive to buy and fit and not easy to change.
+Whereas a typical living room is easy to alter if you change your mind.

 So, if you get your kitchen right the first time around, it’s worth the extra upfront cost and will save you money in the long run, if you don’t feel the need to change it again – and that’s where a professional kitchen designer can make a really big difference.

 A kitchen can be a hugely versatile space and there’s plenty of advice available.
 But if you want personalised advice and someone to expertly design, supply and project manage the whole installation of your kitchen, speak to one of our specialists and see the difference for yourself.